 In a typical farmhouse, a boot room is positioned by the back door, so that you can stomp in with muddy boots and change out of wet weather gear without traipsing mud through the house.
 If you’re embarking on a renovation project, planning an extension or fitting a new kitchen, now’s the time to see whether the ground floor could be reconfigured to include a boot room.

-Achieve a great layout
+Achieve a great boot room layout

-Choose practical storage furniture
+Choose practical boot room storage

 Essentially, three levels of storage are required; shoe storage goes at the base – a bench with cubby holes beneath is ideal – then hanging racks for coats and jackets.
 Above head height, shelves can take hats or lesser-used items, such as sports gear.

-Go for a built-in solution
+Go for a built-in boot room storage solution

-Fitted furniture naturally costs more but does make use of every inch, and it can be configured precisely for the items you want to store, incorporating built-in benches with lift up storage, a mix of open and closed shelving and cupboards and peg rails.
+Fitted boot room furniture naturally costs more but does make use of every inch, and it can be configured precisely for the items you want to store, incorporating built-in benches with lift up storage, a mix of open and closed shelving and cupboards and peg rails.

 If the boot room is to double as a utility room with a ‘wet’ area for a sink and washing machine, you’ll want a practical, hardwearing worktop, cupboards or open shelving above and below, and adequate sockets.
 Select finishes that can be wiped clean – if painted they will be easy to touch-up when knocked or damaged.

-Make the room work harder
+Make a boot room work harder

 At the planning stage, consider whether plumbing should be added for a washing machine.
 Plan the position of electrical sockets so they’ll be useful for recharging DIY tools or for carrying out tasks such as ironing.
-Consider lighting options, and whether a radiator or underfloor heating would work best.
+Consider lighting options too.

-Decorate in style
+Decorate your boot room in style

 For a traditional and hardwearing finish, fit the lower part of the walls with tongue and groove panelling, painted to match the storage.
 Not only will this give the sports pavilion vibe but once the wood is protected by a tough eggshell finish, the surface can simply be wiped down if it gets scuffed.

 If painted walls are your choice, select a durable version such as the Hall & Stairs Durable Matt range of super-scrubbable paints from Crown.
 Check out our pick of the best washable paints that would be perfect for a boot room.

-Add that final flourish
+Add that final flourish to your boot room

 Finishing touches for a boot room can be practical as well as attractive.
 Place a boot scraper by the door, a rack for keeping wellies upside down to drip dry and an umbrella stand.